Learning Hub

 Challenge Brief

-In this challenge, we’re looking for portraits of pairs.
-Two pooches perfectly captured in one shot.
-You’ll need to make sure both are perfectly sharp.
-Our preference for this challenge is for you to capture the shot in-camera, though we will allow head swaps and friend-making if your subjects don’t co-operate.
+We’re looking for two pets captured in one portrait, with the eyes of both subjects perfectly sharp.
+Our preference is for you to capture the shot in-camera, though we will allow composite editing techniques if your subjects don’t co-operate.

 Timecodes